breakdowns/slam-mirrorbot/README.md

 <details>
     <summary><b>Click here for more details</b></summary>

+**NOTE**: If you deploying on Heroku, no need to generate database manually, because it will automatic generate database

 **1. The easy way**
 - Make new Heroku blank app
 - Go to your Heroku blank app